 Ms. Abzug’s Equality Act, as then presented, failed to pass and was thus relegated to the black hole of unsuccessful legislation, and consigned to the annals of LGBTQIA history.

-Forty-Seven years later, on February 18, 2021, Representative David Cicilline and Senator Jeff Merkley reintroduced the Equality Act,[i] which in its current incarnation will afford sweeping, clear, concise, and explicit anti-discrimination protections for all LGBTQIA people across key areas of life, including employment, housing, credit, education, public spaces and services, federally funded programs, and jury service.[ii]
+Nearly fifty years later, on February 18, 2021, Representative David Cicilline and Senator Jeff Merkley reintroduced the Equality Act,[i] which afforded sweeping, clear, concise, and explicit anti-discrimination protections for all LGBTQIA people across key areas of life, including employment, housing, credit, education, public spaces and services, federally funded programs, and jury service.[ii]